Graham Taylor: San Marino and resignation

 England still had a chance to qualify, providing the Netherlands lost in Poland on the same night, with England winning by a seven-goal margin or more.
 As such, England were hoping they could run up a big score against part-time minnows San Marino.
-But after just 8.3 seconds of play David Gualtieri, a computer salesman, scored the fastest ever World Cup goal after a defensive error from Stuart Pearce.
-England took another twenty minutes to find an equaliser and eventually won 7–1.
+But after just 8.3 seconds of play Davide Gualtieri, a computer salesman, scored the fastest ever World Cup goal after a defensive error from Stuart Pearce.
+England took another twenty minutes to find an equaliser and eventually won 7–1, but the Netherlands won in Poland 3–1 and so England failed to qualify.
 Even if the Netherlands had not beaten Poland, England's inferior goal difference would have still meant they had failed to qualify.

 Taylor resigned on 23 November 1993, six days after England's failure to qualify.
 He went "with great sadness", saying: "No one can gauge the depth of my personal disappointment at not qualifying for the World Cup.
 This is the appropriate course of action in the circumstances," he said.
 "If we didn't qualify, it was always my intention to offer my resignation."
 Taylor had also agreed to be filmed during the qualifying campaign for Cutting Edge, a Channel 4 fly-on-the-wall documentary series, in which his portrayal further undermined his authority.
 This was during the film An Impossible Job; Taylor was heard to use foul language, and what became his personal catchphrase: "Do I not like that", uttered just before England conceded a goal to Poland.